We may receive compensation when you click on links to products from our partners.

 Asking the right questions (and answering the hiring manager’s questions) is key to any interview.
-Do not underestimate the importance to listening to the questions/comments and responding in a way that gives the hiring manager confidence that you can do the job.
-In terms of your “telephone voice”, sound professional but enthusiastic, don’t talk too quickly and try to articulate yourself fully and politely.
-If the conversation is a little stunted adapt to situation by perhaps asking questions and don’t worry if you need to briefly pause and gather your thoughts.
+Do not underestimate the importance of listening to the questions/comments and responding in a way that gives the hiring manager confidence that you can do the job.
+In terms of your “telephone voice”, sound professional but enthusiastic, don’t talk too quickly, and try to articulate yourself fully and politely.
+If the conversation is a little stunted adapt to the situation by perhaps asking questions and don’t worry if you need to briefly pause and gather your thoughts.

 5. Stick to Your Plans:

-If for whatever reason you are unable to take the call, make sure you call them back as soon as you can, give a valid reason and reschedule.
+If for whatever reason you are unable to take the call, make sure you call them back as soon as you can, give a valid reason, and reschedule.
 Although you might have a small advantage with longer to prepare, only reschedule as a last resort.
 It is surprising how many people will make excuses for rescheduling.

 6. Take Notes:

-Take notes during the interview so that you can followup on key points either during the interview, in follow-up interviews or in your thank you note (yes, thank you notes are still very important).
+Take notes during the interview so that you can follow up on key points either during the interview, in follow-up interviews, or in your thank you note (yes, thank you notes are still very important).

 7. Check Your Phone Logistics:

 There is nothing worse than starting a telephone interview and discovering you have little or no cell signal.
 Or maybe the area you picked for your call is very noisy with lots of background noise.
 Scope out the area where you plan to take your call.
-Check you cell signal and noise level.
-Ensure there is a place for you to take notes and to place your documents.
+Check your cell signal and noise level.
+Ensure there is a place for you to take notes and place your documents.

-Interviews are designed for both parties to get the other talking, to find out more about each other and see whether they would fit well into the company.
+Interviews are designed for both parties to get the other talking, to find out more about each other, and see whether they would fit well into the company.
 Natural conversation can sometimes be a lot easier on the phone if you’ve done all of your research and plan ahead.
 Take everything as an experience and practice will make perfect!